 My process for applying to study in Finland was quite long, but I don’t think it was difficult at all.
 For me, the travelling part was difficult, because I had to go from Nigeria to Ghana to take my entrance exam.
 Travelling to Ghana wasn’t easy, because Ghana was having an election during that time.
 Travelling didn’t affect me as much as it could have, because I was determined to take the exam and get in to the school.
 The entrance exam was easy for me.
 All in all, it was the easiest part of the whole thing.

 In my opinion, the tuition fees that Finland have now set for the non-EU/EEA students are a good thing.
-It’s a privilege to have as good education as Finland offers.
+It’s a privilege to have a good education as Finland offers.
 In the end, the only thing that matters is how good your education is.
 I think people shouldn’t consider the price of a degree an obstacle.

-Higher education in Finland feels a lot different than the one in Nigeria.
+As a Nigerian student in Finland, I can say higher education in Finland feels a lot different than the one in Nigeria.
 In Finland, the workload isn’t that bad compared to Nigerian schools.
 Also, I like the fact that in Finland, if something is written on the syllabus, it is actually taught in the class.

 I would highly recommend the universities in Finland where I have studied.
 Advertising studies in Finland to my friends in my home country is difficult because of the money issue.
 Some people don’t have enough money to come and study in Finland.
 They have the drive but not enough money.
 I’m going stay in Finland if I get a professional job here.
 Otherwise, I will find a job elsewhere in Europe or other parts of the world.
 For sure, I know I’m not going back to my home country.